Platform – Table of Contents

 • Restoration of the estate tax, capital gains tax and luxury tax on a progressive, steeply graduated scale.

-• Elimination of all subsidies, tax breaks and credits that benefit corporations and individual capitalists (also known as “corporate welfare”).
+• Elimination of the Michigan Economic Development Corporation, the Michigan Strategic Fund, the Venture Michigan Fund, and all other subsidies, tax breaks and credits for the benefit of corporations and individual capitalists (also known as “corporate welfare”).

 • Abolition of the federal payroll tax, state sales tax, and all “sin” taxes on gasoline, alcohol and tobacco.